dev-guy/pi-bazel-boost-vsomeip/README.md

 *Can we power lift this boulder together?*

+We need to fix the following two issues:

 1. Boost shared libraries are successfully created for the host operating system but fails to create shared libraries for the Raspberry Pi
 2. CMake projects don't work when building for either the host or the Raspberry Pi